twood02/webtemplate/syllabus.md

 > **Update 3/19/202:** Since we are moving to online instruction for the remainder of the course, the grading policy may be adjusted.

+#### Participation
+Participation will be measured each "week," defined as the days from Tuesday until Monday.
+Up until March 30th, participation was required at least once every two weeks.
+Starting Tuesday March 31st, participation is required at least once every week.

+The following activities will qualify for your participation:
+  - Asking or answering a question in class
+  - Asking or answering a question on Slack in a public channel
+  - Attending virtual office hours

+Participating in at least one of these ways will give you 2 points for the week.

+Throughout the semester there will be various "bonus point" opportunities.
+Responding to these will give you an extra point for the week (maximum 4 points total per week).

 ### Course Policies  ###

 > **If you have a disability that may effect your participation in this course and wish to discuss academic accommodations, please contact Prof. Wood as soon as possible.**